Empires of the Undergrowth: Gameplay

+Gameplay loop

-The core gameplay loop involves completing these side missions, where players will experience different ant species and their unique abilities.
+The core gameplay loop involves completing these side missions, where players will experience different Ant and Termite species and their unique abilities.
 Once the mission is complete, the player returns to the main colony—the Gene Thieves—where they are rewarded with resources from the laboratory scientists.
 These resources help to develop and strengthen the colony.

 As the game progresses, the player unlocks the species they led in the side missions, integrating them into the Gene Thieves colony.
-Once a specific stage is complete, the laboratory staff will conduct a "test," sending in enemy forces such as rival colonies or other dangerous insects, small animals to challenge the player’s colony.
+Once a specific stage is complete, the laboratory staff will conduct an "experiment", sending in enemy forces such as rival colonies or other dangerous insects, small animals to challenge the player’s colony.
 The player must defend against these threats to prove the strength of their colony, progressing back to their main colony until deciding to head to the side missions once more.
+Experiments are only accessible after completing one sublevel.

+Levels

+Levels do not follow a set storyline, as each level is almost unrelated.
+Levels normally have two or three sublevels, which generally each have their sole relation being the ant or termite species.
+Sublevels generally provide rewards which scale the harder the level in question is.